-The Urabeños, also known as the Gulf Clan, shuttered businesses, closed down schools, torched vehicles and imposed curfews during a so-called armed strike that affected about a third of the country, the Investigation and Prosecution Unit of the Special Jurisdiction for Peace (Jurisdicción Especial para la Paz – JEP) reported.
+The Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), shuttered businesses, closed down schools, torched vehicles and imposed curfews during a so-called armed strike that affected about a third of the country, the Investigation and Prosecution Unit of the Special Jurisdiction for Peace (Jurisdicción Especial para la Paz – JEP) reported.

 The JEP’s investigative unit linked two dozen killings to the armed strike, as well as 15 attempted assassinations.
 Residents of 138 communities were confined to homes, the JEP reported.
 More than 100 vehicles were burned, and access to several towns was cut off by the clan’s roadblocks.